w3f/polkadot-wiki/docs/learn/learn-governance.md

 The public can also submit a [treasury proposal](./learn-treasury.md#creating-a-treasury-proposal), which must be evaluated by the [Council](#council) through a motion.
-If the Council motion passes, the treasury proposal can be directly executed and go through a spending period, or go to the external queue where it will be voted on through a [Council Referendum](#council-referenda).
+If the Council motion passes, the treasury proposal can be directly executed and go through a spending period or go to the external queue where it will be voted on through a [Council Referendum](#council-referenda).
 See the green horizontal path from the Public (green) to the Council (yellow) in the figure.
 Since the Council can also submit proposals, there are two vertical yellow paths: solid arrows for